 Welcome to Lancaster Area Sewer Authority

 LASA remains focused on the health and well-being of our employees and our customers.
-We are an essential service to the community and we will continue to operate during state of emergency and shelter-in-place orders.
+We are an essential service to the community and we continue to operate during state of emergency, shelter-in-place, and stay-at-home orders.
 LASA employees that provide your service every day already operate under policies designed to protect our communities’ health and safety, and we’ve enhanced these policies to ensure the continuous operation of our facilities.

 - The office at 130 Centerville Road will not be open for public access.

-- We are asking customers to make payments online, through the mail, or by utilizing the drop box at our 130 Centerville Road Administrative Office front door entrance.
+- We are asking customers to make payments online (without any fees), through the mail, or by utilizing the drop box at our 130 Centerville Road Administrative Office front door entrance.

 - The LASA treatment plant in Washington Boro will be open to trucked waste customers only.
 All other visitors to both facilities will be by appointment only.
 All trucked waste customers and other visitors by appointment must wear masks and comply with social distancing.